Yangzhou massacre: Primary accounts

 Wang Xiuchu's account has appeared in a number of English translations, including by Backhouse and Bland, Lucien Mao, and Lynn A. Struve.
 Following are excerpts from the account in the translation by Struve.

 Several dozen people were herded like sheep or goats.
 Any who lagged were flogged or killed outright.
 The women were bound together at the necks with a heavy rope—strung one to another like pearls.
 Stumbling with each step, they were covered with mud.
 Babies lay everywhere on the ground.
 The organs of those trampled like turf under horses' hooves or people's feet were smeared in the dirt, and the crying of those still alive filled the whole outdoors.
 Every gutter or pond we passed was stacked with corpses, pillowing each others arms and legs.
 Their blood had flowed into the water, and the combination of green and red was producing a spectrum of colours.
 The canals, too, had been filled to level with dead bodies.

 Then fires started everywhere, and the thatched houses...caught fire and were soon engulfed in flames...Those who had hidden themselves beneath the houses were forced to rush out from the heat of the fire, and as soon as they came out, in nine cases out of ten, they were put to death on the spot.
 On the other hand, those who had stayed in the houses—were burned to death within the closely shuttered doors and no one could tell how many had died from the pile of charred bones that remained afterwards.

-Books written about the massacres in Yangzhou, Jiading and Jiangyin were later republished by anti-Qing authors to win support in the lead up to the Taiping Rebellion and Xinhai Revolution.
+This account by Wang was not originally published during the Qing dynasty, but instead copies survived and made their way to Japan.

+Historical context

+Fall of the Ming Dynasty

+During the fall of the Ming dynasty, peasant leader Li Zicheng took the imperial capital of Beijing.
+At this time, as Li's peasant rebel army was advancing to the city, the last Ming emperor committed suicide as an alternative to being executed.
+Li sent a messenger to Ming general Wu Sangui demanding his submission, but Wu, outraged at Li's army looting Beijing and also Li threatening his family, decided to support the Manchu prince-regent Dorgon instead.
+He opened the gates of Shanhai Pass to allow the Manchus in, beginning the transition from the Ming dynasty to the Qing dynasty.

+As the Qing dynasty fought Li Zicheng's peasant army, what remained of the Ming dynasty reestablished themselves in southern China as the Southern Ming, with Nanjing as the capital.
+After the Manchus emerged victorious, they pushed south towards the new capital, and the port city of Yangzhou fell under siege by May.